learn-co-curriculum/dsc-correlation-covariance-lab/README.md

-Another matrix similar to above.
-And we see that a correlation of a variable to itself will always be = 1.
+This method returns another matrix.
+You can see that a correlation of a variable with itself is always equal to 1.
 The correlation between height and weight can be rounded off to our results.
-That is great.
-Now we know how this works.
+Great!
+Now you know how this works.

 ## Summary

-In this lab we saw how to calculate the covariance and correlation between variables.
-We also looked at mean normalization and dot products which will be revisited later in the course.
-Finally we saw how to calculate these measures using pandas built in methods.
+In this lab you learned how to calculate the covariance and correlation between variables.
+You also looked at mean normalization and dot products.
+Finally, you learned how to calculate these measures using pandas built in methods.